 - Redirects: As said above, HTTP requests should be kept low.
 Redirects increase the HTTP requests.
 We need to assess the necessity of each redirect and find a solution that's best for performance and SEO.

-Website achieved a perfect score 99/100 in GTMetrix.
+Client achieved a perfect score 99/100 in GTMetrix.